lirankatz/Contacts-Address-Book-App/README.md

 1. Form 1 is the java swing.
 2. Form 2 is javaFx.

-The app has the following features:
+The app has the following features:Create new contact.
-Create new contact.
 Update an existing contact.
 Browse between the contacts.
 Export the contacts book to a file: txt file / obj file / byte file.